node-llm/node-llm/docs/providers/openrouter.md

 # OpenRouter Provider

-The OpenRouter provider acts as a unified gateway to hundreds of AI models. `node-llm` leverages OpenRouter's standardized API while providing additional capabilities like integrated tool calling and vision.
+The OpenRouter provider acts as a unified gateway to hundreds of AI models. `NodeLLM` leverages OpenRouter's standardized API while providing additional capabilities like integrated tool calling and vision.

 ## Configuration